-You’re working your hardest to save money and the big question is when is your savings going to finally matter?
+You’re working your hardest to save money, and the big question is, when is your savings going to matter finally?
 That’s why we bring you our savings calculator with interest.
-It is an easy way to run your numbers so you can see how low it will take to save up any amount or just watch your savings grow with compounding interest.
-Best of all this compound interest calculator is completely free.
+It is an easy way to run your numbers so you can see how low it will take to save up any amount or watch your savings grow with compounding interest.
+Best of all, this compound interest calculator is completely free.

 How to Use the Savings Calculator with Compound Interest

 Check out this YouTube video to see how to use the savings calculator.

 A Breakdown of the Calculator

 This savings calculator is designed to show you how your savings can add up over time.
 This savings calculator app can show you how much interest your savings can yield over time.
 It will also show you how much compound interest your savings will accrue over the years you specify.
 Here is how the savings calculator breaks down.